From north to south:

 Krusenberg Manor, Uppland

-Krusenberg Manor in Knivsta has a white lady who haunts the manor house.
+At Krusenberg Manor in Knivsta, there is a white lady who haunts the manor house.
 It is believed she is a friendly ghost who keeps an eye on everyone at the manor house so you should speak well of her during your stay.
 She even has her own table setting at one of the tables in the dining room.
 So far, she has only ever been seen by other women.

 Noors Castle, Uppland

-In 1898, well-known author Verner von Heidenstam visited Noors Castle in Knivsta while writing the final chapter of his book "Karolinerna".
-He claims he was visited by the ghost of King Karl XII.
+In 1898, well-known author Verner von Heidenstam visited Noors Castle in Knivsta while writing the final chapter of his book 'Karolinerna'.
+He claims the ghost of King Karl XII visited him.

 Häringe Castle, Stockholm

-Children crying in the night and a small child sneaking into your bed – sounds pretty scary, doesn’t it?
+Children crying in the night and a small child sneaking into your bed – sounds pretty scary.
 These are just a few things guests have reported at Häringe Castle.
-One of the previous owners, Count Gustav Horn lived here when his son Axel died only two years old, and it is said that he is the small child now haunting the castle’s guests.
-Today you can stay and take part in murder mystery weekends and paranormal weekends, as well as just stay for a nice relaxing weekend of course.
+One of the previous owners, Count Gustav Horn, lived here when his son Axel died at only two years old, and it is said that he is the small child now haunting the castle’s guests.
+Today, you can stay and take part in murder mystery weekends and paranormal weekends, as well as just stay for a nice, relaxing weekend, of course.

 Bäckaskog Castle, Skåne

 Have you ever seen a horse as a ghost?
-At Bäckaskog Castle in Kristianstad, the horse that belonged to King Karl XV is said to haunt guests in the park late at night.
-When the King died in 1872 tradition had it that his horse should be put down too.
-His horse Shejk was shot in the castle’s park and has haunted the park ever since.
-Legend says that if you see him don’t look him in the eye as something bad might then happen to you.
+At Bäckaskog Castle in Kristianstad, the horse belonging to King Karl XV is said to haunt guests in the park late at night.
+When the King died in 1872, tradition had it that his horse should be put down too.
+His horse, Shejk, was shot in the castle’s park and has haunted the park ever since.
+Legend says that if you see him, don’t look him in the eye, as something bad might happen to you.